This guide covers strategies for making Figranium tasks faster, more efficient, and more reliable at scale.Documentation Index

 Docker Resource Allocation

-For production deployments, allocate adequate resources in docker-compose.yml:
+For production deployments, allocate adequate resources indocker-compose.yml:

 Headless mode (default) is significantly faster than headful mode because it skips rendering the browser UI.
-Only use headful mode for:
+Only use headful mode for:- Debugging tasks during development

 - Sites that specifically require a visible browser to bypass detection